California Oaks

 Quercus x ganderi is a natural hybrid that occurs in the San Diego area between the interior form of Coast Live Oak (Q. agrifolia var. oxyadenia) and Black Oak (Q. kelloggii).

-Quercus dumosa (berberidifolia) is the most messed -with tree in the state.
-The botanists have divided up the species into all sorts of forms, most of which exist on the hillsides of both nursies.
-McMinn said it in 1939 “ Several varieties of this species have been described, but the characters used in attempting to distingish them fail when specimens collected throughout the range of this polymorphic species are examined.”
+Quercus dumosa (berberidifolia) has the most messed with name in the state.
+The botanists have divided up the species into all sorts of forms, most of which exist on the hillsides of both nurseries.
+McMinn said it in 1939 “ Several varieties of this species have been described, but the characters used in attempting to distinguish them fail when specimens collected throughout the range of this polymorphic species are examined."
 Amen.

-It seems that every few years a budding botanist blunders out of his or her ivory tower and discovers that there are bushy oaks outside.
+It seems that every few years a budding botanist wanders out of his or her ivory tower and discovers that there are bushy oaks outside.
 Now these oaks do not key in the floras easily (keying is wandering through a flora's (a book) selection process that is supposed to be based primarily on reproductive parts of the plant).
-So, Mister or Ms. hot shot botanist writes a paper describing his or her “new” oak.
+So, Mister or Ms. hot shot botanist writes a paper describing his or her “new oak.
 Every time a 'new' oak is described it leads to more confusion and more 'new' oaks.
-These oaks below should probably all be considered various forms of Scrub Oak ( Quercus dumosa).
+These oaks below should probably all be considered various forms of Scrub Oak

 Quercus berberidifolia- new name for Q. dumosa, given to new plants that are supposed to only occur in San Diego but are elsewhere.
 The landscape trade only recognizes old Q. dumosa, so in the name of 'restoration' the gene pool is being replanted with oaks from all over the state.